syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Selection-Value-Configuration.md

 ## Set Tick Frequency

-The `TickFrequency` property is used to decide the number of ticks to be displayed along the track based on Minimum and Maximum values.
+The `TickFrequency` property is used to determine the number of ticks to be displayed along the track based on `Minimum` and `Maximum` values.

 {% tabs %}